Sidhantaa/PCOS-Detection/README.md

 ### Future Work
 * Drop BMI for a Different Modeling Perspective: Given how tightly BMI is linked to PCOS, future experiments could completely exclude BMI from the feature set.
 This would help determine whether other features alone can provide robust predictions, and evaluate model dependence on correlated variables.

-Introduce Additional Models: Explore other ensemble learning techniques like
+* Introduce Additional Models: Explore other ensemble learning techniques like
   * Gradient Boosting
   * XGBoost
   * LightGBM
   These may offer enhanced generalization and potentially better performance on edge cases.

-External Validation: To confirm generalizability, the current models can be evaluated on external clinical datasets with different patient distributions or additional biomarkers, simulating real-world application better.
+* External Validation: To confirm generalizability, the current models can be evaluated on external clinical datasets with different patient distributions or additional biomarkers.

 ---